AirDrop is easy, fast, and convenient, but also a risk to employees and your data

 People lose their phones all the time, but what happens to your company data on that phone?
 Without device management you might be able to use Apple’s Find my Phone to locate and erase the device—if someone turned it on.
 Android phones don’t have a similar app pre-installed or configured, so you might be out of luck there.

-With an MDM like SKY WORK, as soon as you know a device has gone missing you can locate it on a map or in a couple clicks erase all the company data from the phone leaving personal data untouched.
+With SKY WORK, as soon as you know a device is missing, you can locate it on a map or erase all the company data from the phone leaving personal data untouched.

 Device management works by creating work (also called managed) and personal areas on a phone or tablet.
-For a personal phone someone is using for work, device management creates a company space on the phone for company information.
-You can quickly erase all the company data from the phone without touching or interfering with the personal files.
+For BYOD devices, device management creates a company space on the phone for company information.
+You can quickly erase all the company data from the phone without touching personal files.
 On a company owned and managed phone you have complete control over the device and can remotely reset the device to factory settings if needed.

 SKY WORK makes device management easy